DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 An immediate consequence of this is that **every real number can be approximated by a rational number** to arbitrary precision.
 For example, $\sqrt{2}$ can be approximated by the rational number $1.41$ to two decimal places, $1.41421$ to five decimal places, and even $1.41421356237309504880$ to twenty decimal places.
 For any given error threshold and real number $x$, we can always find a rational number $r$ such that the distance between $x$ and $r$ is less than the error threshold.

 At this point, we may begin to ask what the point of the reals are.
 After all, every real number can be approximated by a rational number.
-To further motivate this idea of "completeness", we must segue into the concepts of bounds, supremum, and infimum.
+To further motivate this idea of "completeness", we must segue into the concepts of bounds, infimums, and supremums.

 <p id='footnote-c' class='opacity-60'><small><b>c</b>: I technically haven't defined what it means to be "unbounded", though this will be explained in the next section.</small></p>